MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 11/Thoery.md

 To me:

 While examples will be in other files, it could be useful to mention some key techniques used in responsive design, such as fluid grid layouts, flexible images and media queries.

+Examples:

+Question 2 Flex

+DND-Builder Login

+In small parts, the navbar